envisioning/vocab/src/content/information-gap.md

 title: Information Gap
 ---

-Expert-Level Explanation: In the context of AI and data science, an information gap can significantly impact the accuracy and effectiveness of models and analyses.
+In the context of AI and data science, an information gap can significantly impact the accuracy and effectiveness of models and analyses.
 Information gaps arise due to incomplete, missing, or inaccessible data, and they can lead to biases, incorrect conclusions, and suboptimal decisions.
 Addressing these gaps often involves data collection, data imputation techniques, or leveraging auxiliary data sources to fill in missing pieces.
 Understanding and managing information gaps is crucial for building robust AI systems and ensuring the integrity of insights derived from data.

 The concept of an information gap has been relevant in various fields for decades, but it gained significant traction in data science and AI in the 21st century as data-driven decision-making became more prevalent.
 The term started being prominently used as the complexity and scale of data increased, highlighting the challenges of incomplete information in big data environments.